jknapp25/exogenesis/ideas.md

 Consider how I can make the tech, super cool, but subtle, like the green words on the wall.
 Or the harvesters controlled by the mind.
 Make him think about Eta and beauty more on the ship Give them very prophetic names
+Consider getting rid of personal pronouns
+When doing a dialogue pass, ask if I can sit next to friends and listen to them talk for awhile